sarbal/BINF_tut/lessons/lesson2.md

-# Week 3: More R
+# Week 3: Data vizualisation and exploratory analysis
+## Objectives
+Some visual things you can do with R and ways to explore your data systematically.
+In the tutorial you will:
+- Learn about flow control, loops, and vectorised
+- Learn strategies for exploring and finding patterns data
+- Different types of plots to explore data

+## Downloads
-Some visual things you can do with R. Once more, download these files into your working directory:
+Once more, download these files into your working directory:

 - [lesson2](../data/lesson2.Rdata).
 - [helper.R](../data/helper.R)